Cat5TV/cat5tv-miners/README.md

 But this is, at the very least, a fun experiment.

+Running on a few of my own standard desktop computers plus some Raspberry Pi 3's and a couple other small devices, I'm mining ~$3.50 USD or so per week.
+So with enough of the community running this, we'll definitely be able to support Cat5.

 ## Already Mining?

 Point your miner to our wallet to support the Category5 TV Network: